Landau damping of transverse head-tail instabilities with a pulsed electron lens in hadron synchrotrons: Stability diagrams and Landau damping of the zero head-tail mode

 where $\overline{y}$, $\overline{y'}$ are the beam offset and its derivative; $\Re\Delta Q$, $\Im\Delta Q$ are real and imaginary parts of the coherent tune shift caused by the kick in the absence of Landau damping, $\hat{\beta}_y$ is the average beta function of the ring.
 The present implementation of the rigid mode kick is only for the zero linear chromaticity $\xi^{(1)}=0$ case.
 Thus, the parameter $z^{(1)}=0$.
 Using a weak longitudinal detuning $\Delta Q_\text{max}/Q_{\text{s}_0} \ll 1$, we ensure that the underlying assumptions of the dispersion relation Eq.~\eqref{eq:generalized_dispersion_2} are fulfilled.

 In the simulations, 2D scans over the complex coherent tune shift are performed.
 All 2D scans are made with the same beam and accelerator parameters using $10^5$ macroparticles over $10^5$ turns ($\gtrsim 150$ synchrotron periods), only changing the source of the detuning (\iac{PEL}, \iac{DC EL}, \ac{LO}, an \ac{RFQ}).
 In this section the bunch is taken to be Gaussian transversely and longitudinally.
 Separating this 2D plane into a stable and an unstable areas results in the reconstruction of the stability boundaries.
+In the simulations the instability develops from the numerical noise.
+The instability growth rate is determined by an exponential fit to the envelope of beam offset evolution.
+An example of the simulated data and of an exponential fit is presented in Fig.~\ref{fig:exp_fit}.

 We reconstruct stability boundaries from the simulation data by identifying all points (on the coherent tune shift complex plane) with exponentially growing beam offset and extrapolating their growth rates to the zero growth rate isoline---obtained stability boundaries are defined using the same criterion as the analytical ones.

 The tracking code \textsc{PyHEADTAIL} \cite{PyHEADTAIL} is employed for the simulations.
 The implementations of \ac{LO} and of an \ac{RFQ} are identical to \cite{SchenkVlasovChromaticity}, both \iac{DC EL} and \iac{PEL} are implemented as slice-by-slice localized kicks.
 For \iac{DC EL}, each particle of the ion beam receives a kick from the field of a transversely Gaussian electron beam, with a constant longitudinal profile.
 For \iac{PEL}, the electromagnetic field of the electron beam is transversely homogeneous, and the kick amplitude is modulated along the bunch length matching the ion beam profile.